-The results however, in Years 7-10 are encouraging and we are seeing student attainment, attendance and wellbeing improving.
-There are significant improvements in progress and the gap between disadvantaged pupil and their peers is narrowing convincingly.
-The results above mean that we still have more to do to achieve the outcomes that we set out to achieve by 2024/25, as stated in the Intended Outcomes section above.
+Internal assessment data for all year groups are encouraging and we are seeing student attainment, attendance and wellbeing continuing to improve.
+There are continual improvements in progress and the gap between disadvantaged pupils and their peers is narrowing.
+The results above mean that we are on the path to achieve the outcomes that we set out to achieve by 2024/25, as stated in the Intended Outcomes section above.
 We have reviewed our strategy plan and made changes to how we intend to use some of our budget this academic year, as set out in the Activity in This Academic Year section above.
-This is through more nuanced and tailored approach to individual students and setting up parental and student panels.
+This is through a more nuanced and tailored approach to individual students and setting up parental and student panels.
 The Further Information section below provides more details about our planning, implementation, and evaluation processes.